docker-scripts-archived/schooltool/README.md

 ## Access the website

+  - Tell `wsproxy` to manage the domain of this container: `ds wsproxy add`

-  - Tell `wsproxy` that the domain `school1.example.org` is served by the container `school1-example-org`:
+  - Tell `wsproxy` to get a free letsencrypt.org SSL certificate for this domain (if it is a real one):
     ```
-    cd /var/ds/wsproxy/
-    ds domains-add school1-example-org school1.example.org
-    ```

- - If the domain is a real one, get a free SSL certificate from letsencrypt.org:
-    ```
-    ds get-ssl-cert user@example.org school1.example.org --test
+    ds wsproxy ssl-cert --test
-    ds get-ssl-cert user@example.org school1.example.org
+    ds wsproxy ssl-cert
     ```

  - If the domain is not a real one, add to `/etc/hosts` the line